richardkeller/brokerage-notes-parser/README.md

 4- Execute `npm start` to run.

-*The output file should be at application's root directory under the name of 'output.json', 'transactions.csv' and 'additional.csv'*
+*The output files should be at application's root directory under the name of 'output.json', 'transactions.csv', 'btc.csv' and 'additional.csv'*